Dominus Estate Dominus

 “The 2015 Dominus is fabulous.
 Explosive and alluring on the palate, the 2015 possesses stunning texture and intensity.
 Blueberry jam, cloves, menthol, licorice and graphite are some of the many nuances that develop over time.
 In 2015 Dominus artfully balances the richness of the year with the classic structural elements that are such a signature of this wine.”

 “Bottled in July 2017 and composed of 86% Cabernet Sauvignon, 9% Petit Verdot and 5% Cabernet Franc, the Dominus 2015 Proprietary Red Wine leaps from the glass with notes of fresh wild blueberries, crushed blackberries and black currant juice with touches of wild thyme, underbrush, iron ore and aniseed with wafts of lavender and pencil lead.
 Medium to full-bodied, the palate has incredible energy and vivacity, with the firm, pixelated tannins and lively backbone skillfully framing the muscular fruit, finishing with wonderful length and depth.”

 Dominus Estate is the Napa Valley property of Bordeaux producer Christian Moueix.
-The wine, Dominus and Napanook, are both estate bottled from the historic Napanook Vineyard.
+The wine is bottled from the historic Napanook Vineyard.
 Located at the foothills of the Mayacamas, the vineyard was planted in 1838 and continues to evolve under the stewardship of Christian Moueix.
 The estate’s Bordeaux varietals benefit from the Yountville microclimate where temperatures are moderated by cool breezes from the San Pablo Bay.
-The resulting wines are each uniquely refined expressions of this special terroir.
+The resulting wine is a uniquely refined expression of this special terroir.

-We recommend decanting the wine prior to serving to allow it to develop its full potential.
+Decanting the wine prior to serving is recommended to allow it to develop its full potential.
 This is especially important when serving young Dominus wines.

 New Oak: 40%